-- 1.1 On 29 April 2015, the European Parliament and the Council of the European Union adopted the Interchange Fee Regulation (IFR), which was published in the Official Journal of the European Union on 19 May 2015. - 1.2 The IFR imposes requirements directly on payment card schemes, issuing and acquiring payment service providers (PSPs), processing entities, other technical service providers and, in limited circumstances, merchants.
+- 1.1 On 29 April 2015, the European Parliament and the Council of the European Union adopted the Interchange Fee Regulation (EU IFR), which was published in the Official Journal of the European Union on 19 May 2015. - 1.2 The IFR is retained EU law.
+It was converted into UK law by the European Union (Withdrawal) Act 2018 (EUWA) and 'onshored' by a statutory instrument (the onshoring SI), which amended provisions to make them operate effectively after the UK's withdrawal from the EU.
+The IFR as it now applies in the UK came into effect at the end of the implementation period, on 31 December 2020.
+In this guidance, we use the term 'IFR' to refer to the provisions that apply in the UK as a result of the onshoring amendments to the retained EU law. - 1.3 The IFR imposes requirements directly on payment card schemes, issuing and acquiring payment service providers (PSPs), processing entities, other technical service providers and, in limited circumstances, merchants.
 We expect these parties to read, interpret and comply with the provisions of the IFR.
-If they do not comply they will be at risk of private legal action by affected parties or deprived beneficiaries, or possible enforcement action by the Payment Systems Regulator (PSR) or other competent authorities.
+If they do not comply they will be at risk of private legal action by affected parties or deprived beneficiaries, or possible enforcement action by the Payment Systems Regulator (PSR) or other UK authorities (for example, the Financial Conduct Authority (FCA), the Competition and Markets Authority (CMA), Trading Standards).